search

 Tulips are starting to emerge, buds are blossoming on trees and, unfortunately, invasive plant species are also beginning their annual growing cycle.
 Invasive species create major impacts on ecosystems near and far, but we can all do our part to reduce the spread.

-Princeton Hydro Landscape Architects and Expert Green Thumbs Jamie Feinstein, RLA and Cory Speroff, PLA, ASLA, CBLP recently led a live “Ask Me Anything” Spring Gardening conversation via Facebook.
+Princeton Hydro Landscape Architects and Expert Green Thumbs Jamie Feinstein, RLA and Cory Speroff, PLA, ASLA, CBLP led a live “Ask Me Anything” Spring Gardening conversation via Facebook.
 They provided gardening tips and tricks, including:

 • Choosing native plants that complement each other;